XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 `rippled` servers that operate as validators should keep only a few days' worth of data or less.
 Ripple recommends using RocksDB for validators.
 For all other uses, Ripple recommends using NuDB for the ledger store.

 RocksDB has performance-related configuration options you can modify to achieve maximum transaction processing throughput.
 (NuDB does not have performance-related configuration options.)
-Here is an example of the recommended configuration for a rippled server using RockDB:
+Here is an example of the recommended configuration for a `rippled` server using RocksDB:

 ```
 [node_db]